f5devcentral/f5-agility-labs-xc/docs/class8/lab3.rst

 Task 2: Create & Attach WAF Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In this task you will modify your Terraform configuration to create and apply an Application Firewall policy with
+In this task, you will modify your Terraform configuration to create and apply an Application Firewall policy with
 the default settings.
 Since Terraform tracks state, the apply command is used to modify the required existing
 objects within Distributed Cloud.